bodi04/bodi04/README.md

 </div>

-<h4 align="center">Currently studying at University of Minho in the course in the degree of Applied Statistics.
+<h4 align="center">Currently studying at University of Minho in the degree of Applied Statistics.
 Looking for learning new front-end languages!</h4>

 <div>ㅤ</div>
 <div>ㅤ</div>